ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 After the object is created it can then be queried and the object details can be seen such as the UID for the particualt object.
 Below is a picture of querying the Flour object that was created above.

 ![flour object](./create_flour2.jpg)

 ---
 ---

-# How to run the project:

-The project can be run by first building the project woth

-        sui move build

-and the project can have the functions called using the Remix IDE with the Welldone wallet.
-The funcitons allow the for the creation and deletion of the objects in the file.

----
----